KASN: KJTM-TV: Early years

 The construction permit for channel 38 in Pine Bluff was filed for on January 14, 1983, and granted on May 18 of that year to Pine Bluff Broadcasting Inc. This company represented the merger of two applicants: one headed by siblings A. G. Kasselburg and Chloee Poag and American Satellite & Television of Gainesville, Florida.
 Pine Bluff Broadcasting was unable to arrange financing to build the station.
 As a result, on March 14, 1985, Pine Bluff Broadcasting sold 80 percent of the construction permit, bearing the call sign KMJD-TV, to Virginia Beach–based Television Corp.
 Stations (subsequently renamed TVX Broadcast Group) for $200,000; the FCC granted approval of the purchase on May 15.

 In December 1985, TVX announced its plans for channel 38.
-Under new KJTM-TV call letters, the station would operate as an independent station, the market's second after KLRT-TV.
+Under new KJTM-TV call letters, it would operate as an independent station, the market's second after KLRT-TV, with studios in the Little Rock area and in Pine Bluff.
 Construction of the new station's tower at Redfield, midway between Little Rock and Pine Bluff, was beset by a shortage of guy wire and later by persistent rains that thwarted attempts to start on three consecutive Mondays.
-TVX sent postcards to the local news media featuring a drawing of ducks around an unfinished tower, declaring that the rain was "why ducks like Arkansas".
+TVX sent postcards to the local news media featuring a story about the station's efforts to go on air being thwarted by the rain and a drawing of ducks around an unfinished tower, declaring that the rain was "why ducks like Arkansas".

 KJTM-TV finally began broadcasting on June 17, 1986.
 A month later, the station scored a coup over its established competitor when it beat out KLRT-TV to become the region's Fox affiliate upon the network's October 1986 startup.
 Despite this, KLRT-TV continued to remain the leading independent station in the Little Rock market.